jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

 (2) The report for a period must be provided to the Commissioner by the date that is 12 months after the end of the period.

 ### 79 Other annual returns
-In addition to the returns required by sections 33 and 41 to 44, every person, whether a taxpayer or not, shall make to the Commissioner such annual returns as may be prescribed for the purposes of this Act or the Income Tax Act 2007.
+In addition to the returns required by sections 33, 41 to 44, and 59BA, every person, whether a taxpayer or not, shall make to the Commissioner such annual returns as may be prescribed for the purposes of this Act or the Income Tax Act 2007.

 ### 80 Commissioner may require other returns to be made
-In addition to the returns mentioned in sections 33, 41 to 44, 63, and 79, every person, whether a taxpayer or not, shall, as and when required by the Commissioner, make such further or other returns as the Commissioner requires for the purposes of this Act or the Income Tax Act 2007.
+In addition to the returns mentioned in sections 33, 41 to 44, 59BA, 63, and 79, every person, whether a taxpayer or not, shall, as and when required by the Commissioner, make such further or other returns as the Commissioner requires for the purposes of this Act or the Income Tax Act 2007.

 ## Part 3A — Income statements